 "State of Legal Innovation in the Asia-Pacific 2020", TechLaw.Fest, October 2020.

 "Due Process in International Arbitration", Center for Transnational Litigation and Commercial Law, NYU Law School, New York, October 2019.

 "The Future of International Arbitration: The 2018 QMUL Survey and Beyond", Young ITA Talks, Dubai, December 2018.

 "Disclosure and Document Production in International Arbitration", YSIAC Workshop, Mumbai, October 2018.

-"The Indian Legal Profession in the Age of Globalization", Harvard Law School Center on the Legal Profession, Mumbai, December 2017.
+"The Rise of the Indian Corporate Legal Sector" , The Harvard Law School Center on the Legal Profession, Mumbai, December 2017.